-The modification involves the incorporation of two genes.
-The first is a truncated and modified version of the cry1A(b) gene from the soil bacterium Bacillus thuringiensis subsp. kurstaki.
-This gene codes for a protein that is toxic to Lepidoptera, and the modified corn is thus protected from attack by this type of insect pest.
-The second is the pat gene.
+Bt-11 corn is protected against lepidopteran pest attack through the transfer of the cry1Ab gene from the soil bacterium Bacillus thuringiensis subsp. kurstaki.
+It is also tolerant to applications of the herbicide glufosinate ammonium through the transfer of the pat gene from Streptomyces viridochromogenes.
 This gene, commonly used as a selection marker, codes for the enzyme phosphinothricin acetyl transferase (PAT), and enables plants to detoxify the broad-spectrum herbicide phosphinothricin.
-Herbicide tolerance is thus conferred to the genetically modified corn line, enabling the crop to survive under conditions that would kill conventional corn.
+Tolerance to commercial levels of the herbicide is conferred to Bt-11 corn, enabling the crop to survive under conditions that would kill conventional corn.
+The modified corn is known commercially as Bt-11 corn and was developed for cultivation in the United States.
+The applicants have indicated that they will apply for approval for general release of Bt-11 corn in Australia.

 Bt-11 corn is not currently grown in either New Zealand or Australia.
-However, domestic production of corn in both countries is supplemented by a small amount of imported corn-based products, largely as high-fructose corn syrup, which is not currently manufactured in either Australia or New Zealand.
-Corn-based products are processed into breakfast cereals, baking products, extruded confectionary and corn chips.
-Other corn products, including maize starch, are also imported.
-This is used by the food industry for the manufacture of dessert mixes and canned foods.
-In addition, sweet corn varieties are also grown for human consumption.
+Corn imported into Australia and New Zealand is likely to be in the form of a small amount of imported processed corn-based products.
+The major imported corn commodity is high-fructose corn syrup, which is not currently manufactured in either Australia or New Zealand.
+Corn products are processed into breakfast cereals, baking products, extruded confectionary and corn chips.
+Other corn products, including maize starch used by the food industry for the manufacture of dessert mixes and canned food, are also imported.
+In addition to these processed products, sweet corn varieties are also grown for human consumption.
 According to the applicant, grain harvested from Bt-11 field corn will enter the food chain only after processing.
 However, Bt-11 corn has also been bred with sweet corn varieties, and it is possible that these hybrid varieties may be consumed as fresh produce, as well as canned, frozen or dehydrated in powder form.